maxtoroq/maxtoroq.github.io/_posts/2008-12-25-hello-berkeley-db-xml-on-net.md

 And that's it!
 You have your .NET API, officially maintained and up-to-date with the latest BDB XML release.
 The API will have the Java look-and-feel, camelCase for members, no properties, etc. If you can live with that then there’s no problem.
 Please note that I haven't tested much this library, but I suspect it shouldn't have problems, I encourage you to try it and let me know your experience.

-Here's my hello-world program, it queries a container I had previously created using the dbxml command line shell:
+Here's my *hello world* program, it queries a container I had previously created using the dbxml command-line shell:

 ```csharp
 using System;